RasaHQ/rasa/saras/e2e/data/step4_community_e2e.md

 ## Step 4 prompt
 * get_started_step4
+    <B> Hey there, my name is Sara.
-    <B> Hi!
-My name's Sara.
-By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
+    <B> By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).

 ## Happy path: Prompt -> Get event locations -> get next event
 * get_started_step4
+    <B> Hey there, my name is Sara.
-    <B> Hi!
-My name's Sara.
-By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
+    <B> By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
 <U> are there any events coming up?
     <B> Looks like we don't have currently have any Rasa events planned.
 <U> when is the next event?
     <B> Looks like we don't have currently have any Rasa events planned.
-You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.
+    <B> You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.

 ## Happy path: Prompt -> Get event locations -> get next event for location
 * get_started_step4
+    <B> Hey there, my name is Sara.
-    <B> Hi!
-My name's Sara.
-By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
+    <B> By chatting to me you agree to our [privacy policy](https://rasa.com/privacy-policy/).
 <U> events ?
     <B> Looks like we don't have currently have any Rasa events planned.
 <U> which events are available in Berlin?
     <B> Looks like we don't have currently have any Rasa events planned.
-You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.
+    <B> You should join the [Rasa Community forum](https://forum.rasa.com), where you can ask questions about Rasa Open Source and Rasa X, find resources, and stay up-to-date with what's happening at Rasa.

 ## Happy path: Get event locations -> get next event
 <U> events
     <B> Looks like we don't have currently have any Rasa events planned.
 <U> What's the next community event
     <B> Looks like we don't have currently have any Rasa events planned.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?

 ## Happy path: Get event locations -> get next event for location
 <U> Where can I meet Rasas